Jumabek/LITE/README.md

 ```

 ### ReID AUC Analysis Tool
 This tool extracts appearance features and evaluates ReID AUC for multiple trackers.

+Ensure that directories are converted to the correct format.
+[Datasets Format](#Datasets)

 Quick Start
 Run the analysis using: